GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

     - [RP Get Claims Gathering URL](https://gluu.org/docs/oxd/3.1.1/api/#uma-rp-get-claims-gathering-url)

 ## Sample Code

 ### OpenID Connect

 #### Setup Client

-In order to use an OpenID Connect Provider (OP) for login, you need to setup your client application at the OpenID Connect Provider (OP).
-During setup, oxd will dynamically register the OpenID Connect client and save its configuration.
-Upon successful setup, the oxd-server will assign a unique oxd ID, return a Client ID and Client Secret.
-This Client ID and Client Secret can be used for `get_client_token` method.
-If your OpenID Connect Provider (OP) does not support dynamic registration (like Google), you will need to obtain a ClientID and Client Secret which can be passed to the `setup_client` method as a parameter.
-The Setup Client method is a one time task to configure a client in the oxd-server and OpenID Connect Provider (OP).
+In order to use an OpenID Connect Provider (OP) for login, you need to setup your client application at the OP.
+During setup oxd will dynamically register the OpenID Connect client and save its configuration.
+Upon successful setup a unique identifier will be issued by the oxd server by assigning a specific oxd id.
+Along with oxd Id oxd server will also return client Id and client secret.
+This client Id and client secret can be used for `get_client_token` method.
+If your OpenID Connect Provider does not support dynamic registration (like Google), you will need to obtain a ClientID and Client Secret which can be passed to the `setup_client` method as a parameter.
+The Setup Client method is a one time task to configure a client in the oxd server and OP.

-**Required parameters:**
+**Parameters:**

+- authorization_redirect_uri: URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization
 - op_host: URL of the OpenID Connect Provider (OP)
-- authorization_redirect_uri: URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization
-- connection_type: 'local' for oxd-server and 'web' for oxd-https-extension
-- connection_type_value: 'oxd port number' for oxd-server type and ' oxd-https-extension URL' for  oxd-https-extension type
-- client_name: Client application name
-- post_logout_uri: URL to which the user is redirected to after successful logout
+- post_logout_uri: (Optional) URL to which the user is redirected to after successful logout
+- application_type: (Optional) Kind of the application.
+The default, if omitted, is web.
+The defined values are native or web
+- response_types: (Optional) Determines the authorization processing flow to be used
+- grant_types: (Optional) Grant Types that the Client is declaring that it will restrict itself to using
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
+- acr_values: (Optional) Required for extended authentication.
+Custom authentication script from Gluu server
+- client_name: (Optional) Client application name
+- client_jwks_uri: (Optional) URL for the Client's JSON Web Key Set (JWKS) document
+- client_token_endpoint_auth_method: (Optional) Requested Client Authentication method for the Token Endpoint
+- client_request_uris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OP
+- client_frontchannel_logout_uris: (Optional) Client application Logout URL
+- client_sector_identifier_uri: (Optional) URL using the https scheme to be used in calculating Pseudonymous Identifiers by the OP
+- contacts: (Optional) Array of e-mail addresses of people responsible for this Client
+- ui_locales: (Optional) End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- claims_locales: (Optional) End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
-- clientID: Client ID from OpenID Connect Provider (OP).
-Should be passed with the Client Secret.
+- client_id: (Optional) Client ID from OpenID Connect Provider (OP).
+Should be passed with the Client Secret
-- ClientSecret: Client Secret from OpenID Connect Provider (OP) should be passed with the Client ID
+- client_secret: (Optional) Client Secret from OpenID Connect Provider (OP).
+Should be passed with the Client ID
-- claims_redirect_uri:
+- claims_redirect_uri: (Optional)
+- port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- url: (Optional) 'oxd-https-extension URL' for oxd-https-extension type (Required if oxd-https-extension is used)

 **Request:**